Help Save the 1,500-acre proposed Stonehouse Forest in Barrington

 1,500 acres is a huge amount of land – it is one of the largest undeveloped spaces in the area.
 This rich land supports common and rare wildlife like bobcats, turtles, and moose.
 Its natural ponds are clean and free flowing.
 And its forest blankets the rugged terrain.

 The more than 50 separate parcels that make up Stonehouse Forest were acquired over decades by a European investor with a grand idea: to create an exotic game hunting reserve for a limited few to enjoy.
 The owner abandoned this plan, and in 2015 offered the community and you – the chance to purchase the land and save it for all to enjoy.

 With your gift, you can create an even grander vision: A scenic landscape saved forever, with trails open to the public.
 A pristine area preserving clean water flowing to Mendums Pond, Swains Lake and beyond.
 An undisturbed, healthy forest teeming with diverse wildlife.

-SELT must secure the necessary funds by September 1st, 2017 to ensure a timely closing under our purchase agreement.
+SELT must secure the necessary funds as soon as possible to ensure a timely closing under our purchase agreement.
 If we fail to acquire this land, it will be sold for development.
 Conceptual plans show 350 possible house lots with 8+ miles of new roads, fragmenting these unspoiled lands.